Last updated: 23/09/2021 | Estimated Reading Time: 4 minutes

-Car insurance non-disclosure
+Car insurance declarations and non-disclosure

 Deliberately choosing to not disclose information counts as fraud and is a criminal offence.
 But what types of information?
 And what happens if you don’t disclose something?
 Find out all about non-disclosure in our handy guide.